tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 Later in the tutorial you can check the logs from `tink-server` in order to see the execution of the workflow.

+## Preparing an action image

-The last step for the Provisioner to do at this point is to pull down the image that will be used in the workflow.
+As you'll see shortly, each step in a Tinkerbell workflow is referred to as an Action Image, and is simply a Docker image.
+Before you move ahead, let's pull down the image that will be used in the example workflow.
 Tinkerbell uses Docker registry to host images locally, so pull down the ["Hello World" docker image](https://hub.docker.com/_/hello-world/) and push it to the registry.

 ```
 docker pull hello-world